-Chinese New Year 2014 begins on January 31 and marks the start of the Year of the Horse, according to the Chinese Zodiac.
+Chinese New Year 2016 begins on February 8 and marks the start of the Year of the Monkey, according to the Chinese Zodiac.

 The festivities kick off two weeks prior.
 Week one is packed with visiting loved ones, while the second is all about preparations for the brilliant lantern festival.
 However, before anything can get underway, every single household in the country undergoes a massive overhaul.

 Bad luck, or huigi has a tendency to build up in the corners.
 As Chinese New Year is all about, health, wealth and abundance that old huigi can really bring down the party.
 Plus, only when the house is spic and span can the ancestors and deities be properly honored.
 Three days before the big celebration families bust out the brooms and dustpans and give their homes a thorough cleaning.

 Afterward, all those dust bunnies are replaced with messages written on red (the color of good luck) paper or fancy scrolls bearing the characters for “Wealth” and “Happiness” among others.
 Some folks even go the extra mile and schedule a haircut.

 Many symbols of the traditional celebration have held strong in modern times.
 For instance, red, which signifies fire, is said to keep unfriendly spirits at bay, so visitors should expect to be fairly bombarded by the vibrant color.
 It’s not at all unusual for families to dress head to toe in flaming new threads.